openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0003-frontend-projects.rst

 Site Projects
 =============

+Site projects serve the shell, contain the bulk of the frontend's configuration, and are a place to check in customizations and extensions to the shell and modules built as part of the project.

 A site project uses a :term:`Site Config` file to define the configuration for a :term:`Site`, which is an independently deployed portion of the Open edX frontend which renders a header, footer, and loads one or more Modules.

 A site project consists of: